-Anne van Geen is an associate in the finance practice group and a member of the private equity team at Loyens & Loeff.
-Anne focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and portfolio company level financing obtained for or by private equity sponsors.
+Anne van Geen is an associate in the banking and finance expertise group and a member of the private equity and funds team at Loyens & Loeff.
+Anne focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and corporate finance.
 She advises a wide range of borrowers and lenders, including traditional lenders and private debt funds.
-She also has experience in employment law, particularly the employment law aspects of M&A deals and restructurings, co-determination procedures and the dismissal of managing directors.
+Anne also has experience in employment law, particularly the employment law aspects of M&A deals and restructurings, co-determination procedures and the dismissal of managing directors.